EndArkKB/kb/windows/Lab Attacks/Constrained Delegation Abuse.md

 ⇒ So to perform this attack we will be using Rubeus.exe tool which is a C# toolset for raw Kerberos interaction and abuses.

-- It hash s4u abuse extension which we can use to perform this attack
+- It has s4u abuse extension which we can use to perform this attack

 Tool : [https://github.com/GhostPack/Rubeus](https://github.com/GhostPack/Rubeus)